 Part A 1.
 Clinical 2.
 EEG 3.
-MRI Focal seizures (with or without EPC) and unilateral cortical deficit(s) Unihemispheric slowing with or without epileptiform activity and unilateral seizure onset Unihemispheric focal cortical atrophy and at least one of the following: Grey or white matter T2/FLAIR hyperintense signal Hyperintense signal or atrophy of the ipsilateral caudate head Part B 1.
+MRI 1.
+Focal seizures (with or without EPC) and unilateral cortical deficit(s) 2.
+Unihemispheric slowing with or without epileptiform activity and unilateral seizure onset 3.
+Unihemispheric focal cortical atrophy and at least one of the following: Grey or white matter T2/FLAIR hyperintense signal Hyperintense signal or atrophy of the ipsilateral caudate head Part B 1.
 Clinical 2.
 MRI 3.
-Histopathology EPC or progressive unilateral cortical deficit(s) Progressive unihemispheric focal cortical atrophy T cell-dominated encephalitis with activated microglial cells (typically, but not necessarily, forming nodules) and reactive astrogliosis Numerous parenchymal macrophages, B cells or plasma cells or viral inclusion bodies exclude the diagnosis of RE.
+Histopathology 1.
+EPC or progressive unilateral cortical deficit(s) 2.
+Progressive unihemispheric focal cortical atrophy 3.
+T cell-dominated encephalitis with activated microglial cells (typically, but not necessarily, forming nodules) and reactive astrogliosis Numerous parenchymal macrophages, B cells or plasma cells or viral inclusion bodies exclude the diagnosis of RE.

-Table 1.
-Diagnosis criteria according to the European Consensus Statement [8]; Rasmussen's encephalitis can be diagnosed if either all three criteria of Part A or two out of three criteria of Part B are present surgery due to headaches followed by nausea and the urge for vomiting which kept her awake at night.
-The disease onset occurred with the patient in full health, after a threeday subfebrile temperature (37.1°C).
+EEG-electroence phalography; MRI-magnetic resonance imaging; EPC-epilepsia partialis continua; RE-Rasmussen's encephalitis and the second properties of the second proper surgery due to headaches followed by nausea and the urge for vomiting which kept her awake at night.
+The disease onset occurred with the patient in full health, after a three-day subfebrile temperature (37.1°C).
 During the previous two months, she experienced everyday diffuse headaches rated 9-10/10.
 The pain occurred at the dorsal aspect of the head, left, with propagation toward the apex, resistant to analgesic therapy.
 In addition to the headache, she experienced vertigo and unsteady gait, followed by movement to the left.
 She had frequent short-lasting numbness of the right hand and transitory dysphasic problems: inability to either correctly pronounce a started sentence or to recall it later.
 She dismissed head injury on birth or during lifetime.
 She had a family history of stroke and was a smoker for twenty years (20 cigarettes per day).